 But it’s a lot more understandable once you understand the psychology of the situation which I’m beginning to – alright, got to move on.
 Okay, “This just caused more tension and stress and our already-damaged relationship.”
 Of course, you find a man in her room dressed half-naked or whatever.
 Of course it’s going to cause tension and stress.
 The fact that you’re saying this almost apologetically is pretty scary.
 “She said she was done with him”, yeah right.

 “Later that week, I find them in a restaurant together having lunch.
 This made me so angry.”
 Finally.
 “At this point, I told her she needs to go to marriage counseling with me.”
 Ugh.
 So, you’re still hanging out for every little shred.
 “She goes once, but doesn’t commit.”
 Of course, there’s no reason for her to.
 You’re her bitch.
 “As of now, she’s not really talking to me and comes by maybe once a week but doesn’t stay long.
-She feels like I betrayed her trust because I reached out at her…” “She says she needs space.
+She feels like I betrayed her trust because I reached out at her…”.
+I’m going to skip this stuff, “She says she needs space.
 She wants to move out and I’m at a loss for what happened, but I don’t believe space will resolve the issue.
 I’m trying to avoid divorce, because I believe my wife is still in there somewhere.”

 Alright, man, I feel you.
 “Maybe she is emotionally confused.”
 You think?
 “Maybe this guy is preying on her emotional stake.”
 Oh, god.
 Like, as soon as guys blame the other guy, that’s when he’s already weak as fuck.
 It’s not the other guy’s problem.
 I just need some sort of advice.
 I mean, to a certain agree, I’m going to address this in the next question.
 There is culpability on the other guy’s part, but you don’t have to worry about the other guy.
 She’s going to find some guy, that particular guy she found, it’s not his, it’s not about that particular guy.